Who said education had to be expensive?

 Real Estate Agent & Marketing Blogs

-Want to become a double-threat real estate investor and agent?
+Want to become a double-threat real estate professional and investor?

 Doing both creates some efficiencies for you, beyond just saving a little money on commissions and getting direct access to the MLS.
-By concentrating your expertise, by living and breathing real estate, you build both your real estate network and skill set far faster.
+By concentrating your expertise, by living and breathing the real estate industry, you build both your real estate network and skill set far faster.

 Mark Ferguson perfectly embodies that double-threat of investor and real estate agent.
 As an expert in both areas, he teaches you how to become superlative in each.

 From the basics like property analysis to advanced real estate marketing tactics, Mark’s InvestFourMore blog covers it all.
 It’s been around for years and remains relevant as one of the best real estate blogs on the web.